LogtalkDotOrg/logtalk-for-vscode/README.md

 An "Extract protocol" refactoring operation is available when the user selects an object or category name in their opening entity directive and uses the "Refactor" context menu item or the "Refactor" command palette item.
 The name of the protocol is derived from the name of the selected entity.
 The user is asked to confirm the file name and file location.
 The extracted code includes all predicate declarations for the selected entity.
 The extracted code is always copied verbatim, with no changes to the indentation or whitespace.

+A "Replace magic number with predicate call" refactoring operation is available when the user selects a number in a rule body and uses the "Refactor" context menu item or the "Refactor" command palette item.
+The user is asked to enter the name of the predicate to be created.
+The predicate is created with the number as its single argument and added to the entity.
+The selected number is replaced with a variable derived from the predicate name and the rule body is updated with a call to the new predicate inserted after the clause head.

 Three other code extraction refactoring operations are supported when the user selects one or more lines and uses the "Refactor" context menu item or the "Refactor" command palette item:

 - "Extract to new Logtalk entity" (the user is asked to select the entity type, entity name, file name, and file location)